MTES-MCT/zero-logement-vacant/scripts/README.md

 async function run() {
   if (config.application.isReviewApp) {
-    console.log('This is a review app.
+    logger.info('This is a review app.
 Skipping...')
     return
   }